puavous/synti2/synti2/README.txt

   - libsndfile for exporting stand-alone audio as wav.

-  - any standard MIDI sequencer for composing
+  - any standard MIDI sequencer for composing music

   - docutils & tex for some of the documentation / presentation slides